CRYPTO.COM ARENA

 Downtown Los Angeles used to be a barren wasteland.
 Largely deserted after 5pm, the only people hanging out downtown were the homeless who may have ambled over from Skid Row.
 But things started to change a little in the late 90’s as unused office space was converted to residential apartments.
 The REAL change, however, started with the opening of The STAPLES Center.

 Built right beside the then under-utilized Los Angeles Convention Center, the arena brought event traffic in from two NBA teams, concerts and the NHL’s Los Angeles Kings.
 This helped trigger a downtown renaissance that included the building of cultural institutions, hipster eateries, upscale hotels and more condos.
-Today, more than 20 years later, cranes still dot the ever-changing LA skyline as downtown has become one of the “It” neighborhoods in the city.
-There’s a buzz throughout DTLA day and night, and little end in sight to the development.
+In the years just before COVID, Downtown was one of the “It” neighborhoods in the city.
+Alas, the city’s homeless problem has encroached parts of downtown, and the slow return to office life has caused the area to lose a little luster.
+Nevertheless, there’s a still a buzz throughout DTLA day and night.

 Compared to many of the other LA sports venues, access to the venue was easy.
 I stayed in DTLA and walked, but Metro is a viable option (I’ve taken it on previous trips to come down to LA Live).
 Of course, most fans still drive, and once you finally get through the LA traffic to get to the city center, parking is plentiful with over 10,000 spots within a 10-minute walk.